 Glad you asked.
 Here are my suggestions:

-Do remember, this suggestion is only valid right now when Bitcoin’s price is around $4000.
+Do remember, this suggestion is only valid right now when Bitcoin’s price is around $8800.
 If the price goes up (you decide how much is a high price for you), you should never store Bitcoin on exchanges for any amount of time.
 Instead, immediately transfer your holdings to a mobile wallet or a desktop wallet.
-Again, if you own a lot, getting Bitcoin hardware wallet is a good idea.
+Again, if you own a lot, getting a Bitcoin hardware wallet is a good idea.